Last Updated on January 16, 2026

 Which form should I file if my Irish rental income exceeds €5,000?

-If your net rental income exceeds €5,000 (or your gross rental income is over €30,000), you must file an Irish self-assessment tax return and complete Form 11.
+If your net rental income exceeds €5,000 (or your gross rental income is over €30,000), you must file tax on rental income Ireland returns and complete Form 11.

 If you are a non-resident landlord and your tenant pays you directly, they are required to deduct tax at the usual rate (20%) from the rent and report it to Revenue.